OwenMargiela/PokeDex/README.md

 ## Getting Started

-To get started with this application, you can either clone the repository or download the zip file.
+To get started with this application, you can either clone the repository

 ### Prerequisites